 Meanwhile, it wasn't only the marina that had been growing, the entire region was booming.
 Almere grew from a one-street town into a city totalling 200,000 inhabitants.
 In 2005, construction work started on the Almere Poort borough – the area that is now home to Muiderzand Marina.
 A start was made on Almere Duin in 2011, a neighbourhood in which Muiderzand Marina plays a central role to this day.

 Muiderzand Camping Site – where it all started – no longer exists, except for a few fields and camping spots that serve as a reminder of our roots.
 What remains, however, is a profound respect for the countryside around us.
 Muiderzand Marina plays an exemplary role in terms of sustainability.
-We use 'grey' water instead of drinking water to flush toilets, virtually zero pesticides and FSC-certified wood to replace old jetty parts.
+We use 'grey' water instead of drinking water to flush toilets, zero pesticides and is plastic used to replace old jetty parts.